Table of Contents

 - Stimulant: raises levels of physiological or nervous activity in the body.

 Medicinal Uses of Horseradish

-For medicinal purpose the roots of plant, either fresh or dried are used.
-The roots of plant are diuretic, mild laxative and expectorant.
-They have rubefacient property and on topical application produces redness of the skin by causing dilation of the capillaries and an increase in blood circulation.
-The roots are used in treatment of flu, fever, weakness, infection of urinary tract, venereal diseases, cancer, asthma, coughs, colic, scurvy, respiratory infections, gout, rheumatism, arthritis, and joint pain.
+For the medicinal purpose the roots of the plant, either fresh or dried are used.
+The roots of the plant are diuretic, mild laxative, and expectorant.
+They have rubefacient property, and on topical application produces redness of the skin by causing dilation of the capillaries, and an increase in blood circulation.
+The roots are used in the treatment of flu, fever, weakness, infection of the urinary tract, venereal diseases, cancer, asthma, coughs, colic, scurvy, respiratory infections, gout, rheumatism, arthritis, and joint pain.